gurpreet-ai/gurpreet-ai.github.io/_posts/2020-04-24-action-state-value-function-bellman-equation-optimal-functions-deep-reinforcement-learning-series.md

 ## Article Goal

-The bellman equation was derived by an American Mathematician by the name Richard Bellman to solve Markov Decision Processes (MDPs).
-In this article, my goal is to derive the Bellman equation for the state value function, $$V(s)$$ and the action value function, $$Q(s, a)$$.
-Most reinforcement learning algorithms are based on estimating value function (state value function or state-action value function).
+The bellman equation was derived by American mathematician Richard Bellman to solve Markov Decision Processes (MDPs).
+In this article, my goal is to derive the Bellman equation for the state value function, $$V(s)$$ and the action value function, $$Q(s, a)$$. **Most reinforcement learning algorithms are based on estimating value function** (state value function or state-action value function).
 The value functions are functions of states (or of state–action pairs) that estimate how good it is for the agent to be in a given state (or how good it is to perform a given action in a given state).
 - The state value function tells us the value for being in some state when following some policy.
 - The action value function tells us the value of taking an action in some state when following a certain policy.